Updated February 2017

-A service substitution is a change in the products and/or services specified in the FCC Form 471 (Description of Services Ordered and Certification Form).
+A service substitution is a change in the products and/or services specified in the FCC Form 471, Description of Services Ordered and Certification Form.
 In certain limited circumstances, applicants or service providers may request and be approved for service substitutions.
 In addition, service providers or equipment manufacturers may submit a "global" service substitution.Service substitutions encompass changes in the technical components (products, services, or both) specified in the FCC Form 471.
 Applicants who file service substitution requests must still comply with the deadlines for the FCC Form 486, Receipt of Service Confirmation and Children's Internet Protection Act Certification Form.

 USAC review includes an evaluation of whether "same functionality" is maintained between the original and proposed new configuration, and whether the new configuration is eligible for funding.
 For service substitution requests involving Internal Connections, our review may first evaluate the substitution based on the function and product type for each line item in the "from" and "to" lists.

 An Internal Connections service substitution request is deemed to meet FCC requirements for "same functionality" if the original and new configurations maintain consistent functions.
 For example, these service substitution requests meet the requirement for same functionality:

 USAC may only approve service substitution requests when FCC requirements for same functionality are met.
 USAC will respond in writing to the service substitution request, either approving the request or indicating the reason(s) why the request cannot be approved.